anushka0415/GHOST-DF/ghost/README.md

 Deep fake synthesis methods have been improved a lot in quality in recent years.
 The research solutions were wrapped in easy-to-use API, software and different plugins for people with a little technical knowledge.
 As a result, almost anyone is able to make a deepfake image or video by just doing a short list of simple operations.
 At the same time, a lot of people with malicious intent are able to use this technology in order to produce harmful content.
 High distribution of such a content over the web leads to caution, disfavor and other negative feedback to deepfake synthesis or face swap research.

-As a group of researchers, we are not trying to denigrate celebrities and statesmen or to demean anyone.
-We are computer vision researchers, we are engineers, we are activists, we are hobbyists, we are human beings.
-To this end, we feel that it's time to come out with a standard statement of what this technology is and isn't as far as us researchers are concerned.
 * GHOST is not for creating inappropriate content.
 * GHOST is not for changing faces without consent or with the intent of hiding its use.
 * GHOST is not for any illicit, unethical, or questionable purposes.
 * GHOST exists to experiment and discover AI techniques, for social or political commentary, for movies, and for any number of ethical and reasonable uses.

-We are very troubled by the fact that GHOST can be used for unethical and disreputable things.
-However, we support the development of tools and techniques that can be used ethically as well as provide education and experience in AI for anyone who wants to learn it hands-on.
-Now and further, we take a **zero-tolerance approach** and **total disregard** to anyone using this software for any unethical purposes and will actively discourage any such uses.

 ## Image Swap Results